libp2p/docs/content/concepts/content-routing.md

 In addition, peers requesting content can become temporary content providers when receiving content.
 But to become a permanent content provider, the peer must pin the content.
-The network clears peer memory of temporary content and unpinned content through garbage collection in temporary nodes when over 90% of the peer `datastore` is reached.
+The network clears peer memory of temporary content and unpinned content through garbage collection in temporary nodes when over 90% of the peer datastore is reached.

 <!-- to add add diagram -->

 ## Resolve: Retrieve content

-To find the peers that are storing a `CID` of interest, the peer performs a multi-round iterative lookup.
-Similar to providing content, the peer generates a key based on the `CID` by performing SHA-256 on the `CID`.
-The peer walks across the DHT to obtain the provider record and a list of k-closest peers storing the content chunk based on their distance to the `CID`.
+To find the peers that are storing a CID of interest, the peer performs a multi-round iterative lookup.
+Similar to providing content, the peer generates a key based on the CID by performing SHA-256 on the CID.
+The peer walks across the DHT to obtain the provider record and a list of k-closest peers storing the content chunk based on their distance to the CID.

-Ideally, the peer will be able to retrieve the `multiaddr` from the `PeerStore` to dial the peer and retrieve the content.
-If the `multiaddr` is unknown, the peer will need to perform additional peer discovery.
+Ideally, the peer will be able to retrieve the multiaddr from the Peer Store to dial the peer and retrieve the content.
+If the multiaddr is unknown, the peer will need to perform additional peer discovery.
 The peer can perform another walk by completing a new DHT query to find the peer's address.